A full range of business support measures have been made available to UK businesses and employees.

 Coronavirus Job Retention Scheme

 The Chancellor announced on Friday 20 March the establishment of the Coronavirus Job Retention Scheme.
 Any employer in the UK – small or large, charitable or non-profit – will be eligible for the scheme.
-More information will be made available soon.
+More information on this can be found on GOV.UK.

 Support for self-employed through the Self-employment Income Support Scheme